4levity/homeglue/README.md

 * support other home metering and automation devices
 * style and static analysis checks
 * consider updating to Java 9 or 10

-\* - Pretty much why I wrote all this in the first place

-\*\* - The Insight switch isn't smart enough to tell on its own, since the heating element cycles off for a few minutes at a time